1999 Sydney hailstorm: Immediate Sydney region

 The Bureau of Meteorology had not issued warnings for Sydney Airport, located on the northern shore of Botany Bay, or the rest of the eastern suburbs to prepare for large hail.
 They were not expecting the storm to veer northward again, but rather to continue to head further out into the Tasman Sea in a consistent north-northeasterly direction.

 After crossing the coast, the storm continued to move northward, crossing Botany Bay at 7:40 pm and reaching the Airport five minutes later.
 It travelled across the eastern suburbs between Botany Bay and Sydney Harbour between 7:45 pm and 8:05 pm, dropping massive hailstones on both houses and businesses in the eastern suburbs district and the central business district.
-Some of the largest hailstones ever to be recorded in the Sydney region fell on the eastern suburbs during this storm.
+Some of the largest hailstones ever recorded in the Sydney region fell on the eastern suburbs during this storm.
 There were reports of 13 cm diameter hailstones in the eastern suburbs, although the largest confirmed hailstone was 9 cm in diameter.
 It was the first time in 52 years that stones greater than 8 cm had fallen in Sydney, with the last reported event being the 1947 hailstorm.

 The storm continued across Sydney Harbour and changed direction slightly to be heading north.
 It weakened after travelling over the Harbour, and was downgraded from a severe storm at 8:15 pm.
 The Bureau of Meteorology had concluded that the storm would weaken after heading across Sydney Harbour, believing it was dissipating and would therefore not produce any more substantial hail as it moved northward; therefore it did not issue warnings for the northern suburbs.